Are they safe? A guide to safeguarding in England for leaders of groups in the voluntary and community sector

-An accompanying wall chart allows you note down safe practice you already have in place, and to record your planned actions for each step.
+An accompanying wall chart allows you to note down safe practice you already have in place, and to record your planned actions for each step.
 Displayed in a prominent place it becomes a visual record of your progress.

 Step 1: Check it out